HironTez/Chess/README.md

     - `options.onCastling` EventHandler["Castling"] (optional)
     - `options.onPromotion` EventHandler["Promotion"] (optional)
   - properties:
+    - `status` Status - status of the game
-    - `checkColor` Color | null - color team in check
+    - `checkColor` Color | null - color of the team in check
-    - `checkmateColor` Color | null - color team in checkmate
+    - `checkmateColor` Color | null - color of the team in checkmate
     - `isDraw` boolean - did game ended with a draw
-    - `winnerColor` Color - color of a winner team
+    - `winnerColor` Color - color of the winner team
-    - `colorToMove` Color - color of a team to make the next move
+    - `colorToMove` Color - color of the team that makes the next move
     - `pieces` Array<Piece> - the current set of pieces
     - `capturedPieces` Array<Piece> - the set of captured pieces
     - `history` Array<MoveT> - the list of moves